A simple guide to your mortgage statement

 How will interest on my mortgage be worked out?

-Your annual mortgage statement shows whether the interest on your mortgage is worked out daily or annually.
-It also shows whether your monthly mortgage payments will be reviewed and worked out once a year, or more than once a year.
 If the interest on your mortgage is worked out annually, you can move to daily interest when transferring to a new mortgage product (Early Repayment Charges may apply).
-But it’s not possible to switch from daily to annual interest.
+You can’t switch from daily to annual interest.

 Annual interest